micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 6.md

 They were ministering with music before the dwelling place of the tabernacle of meeting, until Solomon had built the house of the Lord in Jerusalem, and they served in their office according to their order.

 ###### 33
-And these _are_ the ones who [^n]ministered with their sons: Of the sons of the Kohathites _were_ Heman the singer, the son of Joel, the son of Samuel,
+And these _are_ the ones who ministered with their sons: Of the sons of the Kohathites _were_ Heman the singer, the son of Joel, the son of Samuel,

 ###### 34
-the son of Elkanah, the son of Jeroham, the son of [^o]Eliel, the son of [^p]Toah,
+the son of Elkanah, the son of Jeroham, the son of Eliel, the son of Toah,

 ###### 35
 the son of Zuph, the son of Elkanah, the son of Mahath, the son of Amasai,